 It was a shock when Patrick called Edie in 2000 to tell of Richard’s passing.
-Edie Swain first visited Vermont, and the October Country Inn, in the fall of 1990 as part of a Bike Vermont inn-to-inn bicycle tour.
-She was born and raised in California, but from her first visit, Edie was smitten with Vermont.
+Edie Swain first visited Vermont, and the October Country Inn, in the Fall of 1990 as part of a Bike Vermont inn-to-inn bicycle tour.
+She was born and raised in California, but from her first visit, she was smitten with Vermont.
 She returned the following year.
-She came back the year after that, and the year after that.
-She had developed a friendship with Richard and Patrick, always staying, and sometimes working, at the inn.
+She moved to Vermont for a year after that.
+She had developed a close friendship with Richard and Patrick, always staying, and sometimes working, at the inn.
 After hearing of Richards passing, she asked Partick what he was going to do.
 Patick told her he wasn’t up to running the inn alone.
 He was going to put it on the market.

 The family: Chuck, Jenny, and Edie taking a break.